hikeventures/hikeventures.github.io/_posts/best/2016-10-10-best-synthetic-insulated-jackets.markdown

   - jackets
 layout: post
 ---
-Here is my [selection](#the-best-synthetic-insulated-jackets-of-2017) of the best synthetic insulated jackets for 2017 which I would consider to buy for my next winter or hiking trip.
+Here is my [selection](#the-best-synthetic-insulated-jackets-of-2017) of the best synthetic insulated jackets for 2017 which I would consider buying for my next winter or hiking trip.

 Wearing a synthetic insulated jacket over a [down jacket](http://www.hikeventures.com/best-down-jackets/) can have several reasons.

-Either you are just looking for an alternative to down because of ethical reasons or you are planning to wear your jacket in a damp or humid environment where down may loose its insulation capabilities when it gets wet.
+Either you are just looking for an alternative to down because of ethical reasons or you are planning to wear your jacket in a damp or humid environment where down may lose its insulation capabilities when it gets wet.

 <amp-img src="https://c1.staticflickr.com/6/5558/31803741256_3d7a100029_o.jpg" width="1000"  height="664" alt="Best Synthetic Insulated Jackets 2017" layout="responsive"></amp-img>

-On our snowshoeing trip in [Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/) we could choose between wearing a synthetic or down jacket due to the low humidity.
+On our snowshoeing trip in [Finnish Lapland](http://www.hikeventures.com/snowshoeing-and-skiing-in-urho-kekkonen-national-park-and-Saariselka/), we could choose between wearing a synthetic or down jacket due to the low humidity.
 <br>
 <!--more-->